 Identification and Habitat

-Harbour ragworms live in shallow U or J shaped burrows in sandy, muddy or clay seabeds, although they will also be found in fairly rocky areas where there is stones and shingle present in the sand.
+Harbour ragworms live in shallow U or J shaped burrows in sandy, muddy or clay seabeds, although they will also be found in fairly rocky areas where there are stones and shingle present in the sand.
 They will emerge from to feed on microscopic organic particles and plankton which are suspended in seawater and will also retreat back into their burrows when they are threatened by predators such as wading sea birds or fish species such as flounder or plaice.
 Indeed, harbour ragworm play an important role in the marine environment as they are an important source of prey for a wide range of creatures.
 They are also collected and bred commercially, most often to use as a food source for farmed fish.

 Collecting and Buying Maddies

 The vast majority of anglers using harbour ragworm dig their own.
 Rather than trying to find individual worms the best method is usually to find an area which is likely to hold harbour ragworm and begin to dig, turning over one section of ground at a time (a technique sometimes known as ‘trenching’).
 As harbour ragworm live close together this will uncover any worms which are present.
 It is not necessary to dig deep when searching for harbour ragworms as most live at a depth of around six inches (15cm) and even the largest deepest-dwelling worms will not live much deeper than twelve inches (30cm).
-Using a three or four pronged garden fork can be more effective than a spade as it will not cut through any worms, although in soft mud a spade may be necessary.
+Using a three or four-pronged garden fork can be more effective than a spade as it will not cut through any worms, although in soft mud a spade may be necessary.

 Many anglers find that harbour ragworm are more numerous nearer to the sea, with the lowest spring tides producing the most harbour ragworm.
 As always anglers should be careful of getting bogged down and trapped in soft mud or sand, and as always only take a reasonable amount of worms from one area.
+It is also important to check that bait digging is permitted on beaches.

 Storing Harbour Ragworm

 Due to their small size it can be necessary to use several harbour ragworms on a single hook to create a suitable sized bait.
 This is usually done by head hooking each worm and pushing them up the hook until the bait is the required size.
-If the harbour ragworms are quite large than only three or four may be needed, but with smaller worms it may be necessary to use a bunch of worms to make a decent sized bait.
+If the harbour ragworms are quite large than only three or four may be needed, but with smaller worms it may be necessary to use a bunch of worms to make a decent-sized bait.
 The body of the harbour ragworm can also be fairly soft, so placing a reasonable number on the hook can be a good idea to compensate for any which may come off either during the cast or when the bait is being pushed around by the tide on the seabed.